Zayhnie/COVID-19-Deaths-And-Vaccinations/README.md

 Portfolioproject
 Description:
-These are datasets of confirmed numbers of deaths and vaccinations from COVID-19 obtained obtained from
+These are datasets of confirmed numbers of deaths and vaccinations of COVID-19 obtained from

 https://ourworldindata.org